w3c/wcag3/guidelines/groups/text-and-wording/text-appearance.md

         2. <a href="#adjustable-text-style">Adjustable text style</a>
         3. <a href="#content-and-functionality-not-lost-with-text-adjustment">Content and functional are not lost with text adjustment</a>
         4. Pass
-    3. No, and the product does not provide its own themes:
+    3. No, and the :term[product] does not provide its own themes:
         1. Fail.

 :::